feature-engine/feature_engine/docs/user_guide/selection/MRMR.rst

     4    -122.25

-Now, we'll set up :class:`MRMR()` to use mutual information to determine redundace and relevance, and the importance score as the ratio of the two.
+Now, we'll set up :class:`MRMR()` to use mutual information to determine both redundancy and relevance, and the importance score as the ratio between the two.
 Note the boolean vector with `True` in the position of the categorical variables  'AveRooms', 'AveBedrms' and 'AveOccup':

 .. code:: python